How to create a colour palette with strategy

 Like many things to do with design, colour can be subjective.
 I think the only thing we can agree upon as graphic designers is that comic sans should NOT be used to make a logo at whatever cost.

 There are, however, some general rules of colour meanings that are universally agreed upon.
-You can use this base knowledge to guide your initial decision about what colours could be included that truly reflect your business and its values.
+You can use this knowledge to guide your initial decisions about what colours could be included that truly reflect your business and its values.

 Colour psychology chart for the meanings of colours